HussainAther/philosophy/causality/emergence.md

 for the chosen context.
 In this sense, the stability condition determining the contextual partition at Ls is also a relevance condition.

+The interplay of context and stability across levels of description is the core of contextual emergence.
+Its proper implementation requires an appropriate definition of individual and statistical states at these levels.
+This means in particular that it would not be possible to construct emergent observables in Hi from Li directly, without the intermediate step to Ls.
+And it would be equally impossible to construct these emergent observables without the downward confinement arising from higher-level contextual constraints.